 Diamond Hill Capital Management Background

-Diamond Hill’s team boasts an impressive 48 chartered financial analyst (CFA) designations; this is a certification commonly seen at investment advisory firms, but it's rare to see so many of a firm's advisors hold the certification.
-There are also eight certified public accountants (CPAs), six certified investment management analysts (CIMAs), five advisors with a certificate in investment performance measurement (CIPM) and one chartered alternative investment analyst (CAIA).
-All in all, this is a very well-qualified group of advisors.
+Diamond Hill’s team boasts a ton of chartered financial analyst (CFA) designations; this is a certification commonly seen at investment advisory firms, but it's rare to see so many of a firm's advisors hold the certification.
+There are also certified public accountants (CPAs), certified investment management analysts (CIMAs), advisors with a certificate in investment performance measurement (CIPM) and chartered alternative investment analysts (CAIAs).

-With nearly 3,000 clients to its name, Diamond Hill Capital Management works with a wide variety of client types.
-While other investment advisors make up the largest percentage of its client base, the firm also maintains relationships with a handful of individuals (both with and without a high net worth), retirement plans, charitable organizations, investment companies, businesses, insurance companies, government entities and pooled investment vehicles.
+With thousands of clients to its name, Diamond Hill Capital Management works with a wide variety of client types.
+While other investment advisors make up the largest percentage of its client base, the firm also maintains relationships with a handful of individuals (both with and without a high net worth), retirement plans, charitable organizations, investment companies, businesses, government entities and pooled investment vehicles.

 There is no standard minimum initial investment at Diamond Hill Capital Management.
 Instead, the firm requires different amounts for each investment strategy.

-For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated, all-cap select and global strategies, the minimum is $10 million.
-A $25 million minimum is necessary for the firm’s corporate credit, high-yield and core bond strategies.
-Lastly, the short duration total return strategy calls for a $200 million minimum investment.
+For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated and all-cap select, the minimum is $10 million.
+The core bond strategy comes with a minimum account size requirement of $50 million, as does the international strategy.
+Lastly, the two short duration strategies each call for a $200 million minimum investment.

 Services Offered by Diamond Hill Capital Management